 Using a soldering stating I unsoldered two damaged pads from the USB port pins.

-With the pads removed I got a clear view on the circuit board and I was able to trace where these pads connected to the board.
+With the pads removed I got a clear view on the circuit board.
+I was able to trace where these pads should be connected on the board.

 - The first pad (+5V VCC) was connected to the resistor marked 1R5 (lower arrow).